slabbi/Z80-CPU-Tester/SOFTWARE/Z80 CPU Tester 1.1/README.md

 When testing is completed:
 - the number of the failed test is displayed with a blinking bit 7, or
 - a running light shows a successfull result (no error).

-## Performed tests

-1. test memory access, 16 bit register load
-2. test RL, RR, register to register load
-3. test ADD, SUB
-4. test PUSH, POP, 16 bit SBC
-5. test sub, add, inc, dec
-6. test some 16 bit multiplication
-7. test some 64 bit multiplication
-8. test some square toots (BIT, RL, ADD, SUB)
-9. calculate Pi

-Pi is calculated to 100 digits.
-This takes about 30 seconds at 4 Mhz.
-When you test CPUs at lower speeds the number of calculated digits should be reduced.